JosephPB/n3jet/c++_calls/README.md

 This code is based on and adapted from: [keras2cpp](https://github.com/pplonski/keras2cpp)

-## Single model test
+## End to end single model example

-This test will train a simple model and save the output in an architecture `.json` file and `.h5` weights file.
+This example will train a simple model and save the output in an architecture `.json` file and `.h5` weights file.
 These files will be used to convert the model into a `.nnet ` file which can be read in by the functions in `model_fns.cpp`.

 **Note:**
 - Here we assume the input data is already processed as required for the model (i.e. mean subtracted and normalised to the standard deviation as performed by the `process_training_data()` function in `n3jet/models/model.py`)